apache/pekko-http/docs/src/main/paradox/routing-dsl/directives/index.md

 @@@ note { .group-scala }
 Gotcha: forgetting the `~` (tilde) character in between directives can result in perfectly valid Scala code that compiles but does not work as expected.
 What would be intended as a single expression would actually be multiple expressions, and only the final one would be used as the result of the parent directive.
-Because of this, the recommended way to compose routes is with the the `concat` combinator.
+Because of this, the recommended way to compose routes is with the `concat` combinator.
 @@@

 @@@ div { .group-scala }